vimpunk/rc/README.md

 to C style functions that take a `void*` as their generic parameter.
 To faciliatate this, special conversion methods are provided to cast to `void*` and to reconstruct rc pointers from `void*`.

+## Disclaimer

+*USE AT YOUR OWN RISK!* This library has not been thoroughly tested, it's a recent experiment that needs further evaluation.